crios1/minions/ROADMAP.md

 ## v0.1.x
 - Maintenance and hardening releases
-- Bug fixes and dependency or security updates
+- Bug fixes, dependency updates, and security patches
 - No semantic or architectural changes

 ## v0.x.0